 The difference between LIBOR, formerly known as the London Interbank Offered Rate and now ICE LIBOR (Intercontinental Exchange LIBOR), and benchmark rates that reflect minimal credit risk is used as a measure of risk in banks and stress in financial markets.

-Some banks attempted to manipulate LIBOR to increase returns on their derivatives positions and hide their risks during the financial crisis.
-Also, transaction volumes in LIBOR dwindled after the crisis.
+During the financial crisis, some banks attempted to manipulate LIBOR to increase returns on their derivatives positions and hide their risks.
+Also, after the crisis, transaction volumes in LIBOR dwindled.
 As a result, confidence in this reference rate dropped.
 The thin and declining base of transactions underpinning LIBOR led to calls for reform in the United States and abroad.

 The Federal Reserve Board and the Federal Reserve Bank of New York convened the Alternative Reference Rates Committee (ARRC) to identify an alternative to LIBOR.
-The OFR is a member of ARRC and has collaborated with the Federal Reserve and the Federal Reserve Bank of New York to develop three new rates.
+The OFR, a member of ARRC, collaborated with the Federal Reserve and the Federal Reserve Bank of New York to develop three new rates.
 In June 2017, the ARRC selected one of these rates, the Secured Overnight Financing Rate (SOFR), as its recommended alternative to U.S. dollar LIBOR.

 The SOFR is based on repo interest rates.
 A repo, or repurchase agreement, is a secured loan; one party sells a security to another party and agrees to repurchase it later at a set date and price.
 Because repos are a key source of short-term funding in the financial system, a rate based on these transactions is a good candidate for an alternative reference rate.